Class41/OS-Proj6/README.md

 ```
 -h -> show help menu
 -n -> how many children should exist at any given time.
 Max 19/Default 19
--v -> set verbose, see more data on what is happening internally in the output file. default off
 ```

 Output file: